2023 Best Value Mechanical Engineering Bachelor's Degree Schools in the New England Region

 As a testament to the quality of education it offers, Boston U also is in the top 15% of our Best Mechanical Engineering Bachelor’s Degree Schools in the New England Region ranking.

-With a ranking of #10, Worcester Polytechnic Institute did quite well on this year’s best value schools for mechanical engineering students working on their bachelor’s degree.
-Located in the city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the best places for mechanical engineering students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.

 WPI undergraduate students pay an average of $55,531 in tuition and fees each year.
 On average, ME graduates from WPI take out $23,137 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $707.

-WPI also claimed a spot on our Best Mechanical Engineering Bachelor’s Degree Schools in the New England Region list.
-It’s in the top 20% of all schools in this category.
+WPI excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Mechanical Engineering Bachelor’s Degree Schools in the New England Region list.

 Full Mechanical Engineering at Worcester Polytechnic Institute Report